 The Chair of the N&A Committee shall be the Junior Past President of the Reliability Society.
 In the event of the incapacity or conflict of interest of the Chair, the most recent Past Chair of the N&A Committee available shall be the Chair of the N&A Committee.
 With extenuating circumstances, a different individual may be appointed to this position.

-The Chair shall not be eligible to be elected to the AdCom during their term of service.
+The Chair of the N&A Committee shall not be eligible to be elected to the AdCom during their term of service.

-At least two-thirds of the voting members of the N&A Committee shall be elected or appointed by the AdCom.
-(Note: The Chair is counted here.)
+The Chair of the N&A Committee shall appoint members to the N&A Committee.
+All Members of the N&A Committee shall be Society members.

 A member of an N&A Committee may be nominated and run for an AdCom position for which such member’s respective N&A Committee is responsible for making nominations only on the following conditions: (i) the nomination is not made by a member of this N&A Committee and (ii) the member resigns from the N&A Committee prior to its first meeting of the year in which the nomination shall be made.

 Article VII - Meetings